SEI-SEA-1-25/dental-health-day/README.md

 Our routes say that if someone goes to `ourdomain.com/` they will see our home page with welcome text.

-- The content of this page will all be defined in its own `Home` component in a file called `Home.js`.
+- The content of this page will all be defined in its own `Home` component in a file called `Home.jsx`.
 - If someone navigates to the URL `ourdomain.com/contact`, they will see content with the business address, a phone number, and an email.
-All of this content will be defined in a component called `Contact` in a file called `Contact.js`.
+All of this content will be defined in a component called `Contact` in a file called `Contact.jsx`.

 In the below codealong, we will walk through building this out together.